sriram-c/phrase-alignment/readme.txt

 	Untar/Unzip it and keep the content of it inside the 'phrase_alignment' directory as created previously.

+Quick Test:

+Run the command as follows.

+sh run-alignment.sh English-Hindi-Translations Grp-translation

+Output wile be stored in the file 'output'

+you can compare the 'output' with 'output-sriram' for any difference.

 2. To align a single English sentence to its Hindi NMT translation